tomaszs/Hintly/README.md

 2) Use your favourite version control software to share rules
 3) Rules will automatically show up for all team member when they need them

-## Instruction
+## How to add your own rules

+You can add rules to workspace settings file, and/or to user settings file depending on your needs.

-1. Open Visual Studio Code Workspace:
+1a.
+If you want to add settings to workspace, open Visual Studio Code Workspace:

 a) If you don't have it, choose file "Save Workspace As..."
 b) Press CTRL + ALT + P to open options
-c) Find "Preferences: Open Workspace Settings (JSON) and open it
+c) Find/write "Preferences: Open Workspace Settings (JSON) and open it

+1b.
+If you want to add settings to user settings, open Visual Studio Code User settings:

+b) Press CTRL + ALT + P to open options
+c) Find/write "Preferences: Open Settings (JSON) and open it

 2. In the section settings add a item "assistant" and under it an item "rules" and under it an array of rules.

 Each rule should contain:

 regex - a string with a RegEx rule message - text that should be displayed when the rule is trigerred